unicef/iogt-pwa/CONTRIBUTING.md

 * **Comments** allow anyone with access to the repository to provide feedback.

 ## Setting up your development environment
+You will need Python 3 Runtime Environment, Node.js version 10+ and npm.

 1. Clone the repo with `git clone https://github.com/unicef/iogt-pwa.git`